Gh-Badr/apache-spark-project/README.md

 - [`analysis_results/`](analysis_results/): Contains the results of the analysis jobs that we conducted in the cloud environment.

+- [`comparison/`](comparison/): Contains a performance comparison showing the difference in execution time when adding more workers to the Spark cluster.
+The comparison is done on one job that we ran in the cloud environment which is the [`rdd_q5.py`](src/overall_analysis/rdd_q5.py) job.

 ## Running the project

 ### Prerequisites